Salon Management: Rent a Hairdressing Chair Advice

 1) Save Money

-Having self-employed staff can be attractive as instead of having to pay them a wage, you’re actually receiving money for them working at your salon.
+For the salon owner, having self-employed staff can be attractive as instead of having to pay them a wage, you’re actually receiving money for them working at your salon.
 Also, you save on standard employee costs such as sick pay, holiday pay, maternity and National Insurance.

 2) Employment Law